AdobeDocs/document-cloud-learn.en/help/labsummit/scan.md

 # Go Digital with Adobe Scan

+De-clutter, organize, or share!
+There’s no need to keep piles of paper on your desk or stuff receipts in your wallet.
+The Adobe Scan mobile app scans paper documents directly into PDFs, and automatically recognizes text.

 For this exercise, collect a business card, receipt, or some other paper item that you'd like to scan into your phone.

 In this exercise, we will upload contents from a business card directly into your contacts.